palantir/workshop-iframe-custom-widget/README.md

 ## Dynamic Height Control

-You can dynamically control the height of your iframe when embedded in Workshop using the `setHeight` function that's returned as part of the workshop context.
+You can dynamically control the maximum height of your iframe when embedded in Workshop using the `setAutoMaxHeight` function that's returned as part of the workshop context.
 This allows your application to adjust its container height based on content changes, user interactions, or any other factors.

+**Important Note:** The `setAutoMaxHeight` function only works when the Workshop widget's height is set to "auto (max)" in the Workshop widget settings.

 ### Basic Usage